 I HAVE FRIENDS/FAMILY WHO WILL NOT BE ABLE TO ATTEND.
 HOW CAN THEY SEE ME GRADUATE?

-IS THERE A REHEARSAL PRIOR TO THE CEREMONIES?
+IS THERE A REHEARSAL PRIOR TO THE CEREMONY?

 No, graduates will be given instructions in the staging area during line-up in Echols.
 There will be a number of staff members present, so please pay attention to their directions.